sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>kbd</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Tools for configuring the console (keyboard, virtual terminals, etc.)
+Short desc    : Tools for configuring the console (keyboard, virtual terminals, etc.)
 URL          : http://www.kbd-project.org/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : The kbd package contains tools for managing a Linux
+Descript     : The kbd package contains tools for managing a Linux
              : system's console's behavior, including the keyboard, the screen
              : fonts, the virtual terminals and font files.
 ```